Serge Crasnianski

 He was reappointed to the Board as a Non-Executive Director in May 2009.
-He was subsequently appointed Deputy Chairman and Joint Chief Executive and in May 2010 assumed the full role of Chief Executive.
+He was subsequently appointed as Deputy Chairman and Joint Chief Executive, and in May 2010, he assumed the full role of Chief Executive.

-Following his reappointment, a major restructuring was carried out at KIS and the Group recorded a pre-tax profit of £1.6 million in the year ending 30 April 2009 before producing significantly improved results in the year to 30 April 2010, a year in which the Group’s loss-making wholesale photo-processing labs business was also sold.
-Pre-tax profits were £14.0 million with a £31.6 million improvement in the overall cash position meaning the net cash on the Balance Sheet was £8.1 million compared to net debt of £23.5 million the previous year.
+Following his reappointment, a major restructuring was carried out at KIS, and the Group recorded a pre-tax profit of £1.6 million in the year ending 30 April 2009 before producing significantly improved results in the year to 30 April 2010.
+During this year, the Group’s loss-making wholesale photo-processing labs business was also sold.
+Pre-tax profits were £14.0 million, with a £31.6 million improvement in the overall cash position, meaning the net cash on the Balance Sheet was £8.1 million compared to net debt of £23.5 million the previous year.

-Crasnianski remains the largest shareholder in Photo-Me International with a holding of 22.11% as at 30 April 2010.]
+Crasnianski remains the largest shareholder in Photo-Me International, with a holding of 22.11% as at 30 April 2010.

-The company has diversified into the laundry business, with a division called 'Revolution'.
+The company has diversified into the laundry business with a division called 'Revolution'.
 Revolution is a 24/7 outdoor self-service launderette.
-This division is trading beyond expectations with 2000 units planned for the end of 2015.
+This division is trading beyond expectations, with 2000 units planned for the end of 2015.

-Serge Crasnianski won the Entrepreneur of the Year Award 2016 in the PLC Awards 2016, sponsored by FinnCap.
+Serge Crasnianski won the Entrepreneur of the Year Award at the PLC Awards 2016, sponsored by FinnCap.